How to Design a DeFi Protocol

 In my humble opinion, all the DeFi protocol should follow some design principles such as fairness, security, market thickness, aligned incentives, simplicity, composability, privacy, the secondary market liquidity, usability, capital efficiency, and gas-efficiency.
 But there will be trade-offs you need to make.
 For example, if you want to make your protocol secure, it might become more complex.
 Moreover, the magnitude of importance in each principle varies from a protocol to protocol.
 There are some principles like the secondary market liquidity that some protocols do not care much.
 You want to make a decision about which principles you value the most.

-Get Good At Math
+Get Good at Math

 I designed the first version of most of the formulas in our protocol but they were imperfect.
 I needed some help from an ex-Wall Street quant.
 I don’t think a single person needs to design every part of a protocol but at least as a founder you need to know enough mathematics to understand a mathematical formula in depth.